 Isn’t this lovely!
 Meadows in Manali

-Apart from above extensions, hard-core road trippers can also do extensions to Hanle, Padum, Batalik, Tso Moriri as well.
+Apart from above extensions, hard-core road trippers can also do extensions to Hanle, Padum, Batalik, Tso Moriri as well in addition to 7 Days Ladakh trip itinerary.

 Here is our experience of driving along Indus through Batalik to Kargil.
 This is possible only if you can get permit from Indian Army as this is a restricted area.